RabiaAkram123/Drone-project-/README.md

-# Drone-project-
-AI Robotics using opencv
-🚁 Drone Project – Keyboard Control, Live Video, Image Capture & Face Tracking This project demonstrates a drone (or webcam)-based vision system with real-time video capture, keyboard control for interaction, face tracking using OpenCV, and the ability to capture and save images using keyboard input.

-🔄 Project Flow
+# Drone Project

-🎮 Keyboard Control – Press keys to interact (e.g., save frames, quit) 📸 Live Video Capture – Real-time stream from webcam (or drone camera) 🖼️ Image Capture – Press a key to take a snapshot
-💾 Image Save – Images are saved to the Resources/ folder 😃 Face Tracking – Detect and highlight faces using Haarcascade 🛠️ Technologies Used
-Python 3.x
-OpenCV
-NumPy
-pygame
-Haarcascade Classifier
-Git + GitHub
+## Technologies Used

+This project utilizes the following technologies and tools to build and control the drone:

+- **Python 3** —
+- **OpenCV** — For image processing and face tracking.
+- **Drone SDK (e.g., DJI Tello SDK or any other drone SDK you use)** — To communicate and send commands to the drone.
+- **Keyboard Input Handling** —
+- **Mapping Algorithms** —
+- **Other Libraries** — Such as `numpy`, `time`,

+---

+## What I Have Done in This Project

+- Implemented **basic drone movements** (takeoff, landing, forward/backward, left/right, up/down).
+- Developed a **face tracking module** that uses computer vision to detect and follow a face autonomously.
+- Created scripts for **capturing images** directly from the drone’s camera.
+- Built **keyboard controls** to manually pilot the drone with simple keypresses.
+- Integrated **mapping functionalities** to help with navigation and obstacle avoidance.
+- Combined keyboard control and image capture for real-time operation.
+- Created test scripts to verify drone control features.

+---

-## 📂 Project Structure
+## Project Structure
-Drone_Project/
+project_root/
 │
-├── Resources/ # Contains haarcascade files and saved images ├── pycache/
+├── Resources/
+│   └── img/
+├── __pycache__/
-├── README.md # Project documentation
+├── README.md
 ├── basic_movement.py
 ├── face_tracking.py
 ├── image_capture.py
 ├── keypress_module.py
 ├── mapping.py
 ├── project_keyboard_img_capture.py
-├── test_control.py
+└── test_control.py